 Hollie earned a Bachelor of Arts in Spanish Education and a minor in Wellness from the University of North Georgia.
 Her teaching experience includes teaching high school Spanish, elementary Spanish, K-3rd grade at a local Charter School, as well as homeschooling her own children for 11 years, teaching in several classical, homeschooling communities for fellowship, friendships, and support.
 Hollie is an advocate for investing in a life-giving, homeschool community!
 Outside of teaching, attending her children’s soccer games, and serving in her local church family, Hollie loves gardening, thrifting cool finds, studying nutrition and food science, and enjoying family adventures in nature with her husband of 19 years, Hugh, and her three wonderful children: Laney, Mattie, and Bennett, and her dogs Timber & Andy.

-Heather Keew has enjoyed homeschooling her 1st and 2nd grade children, Nora and Owen, for the past year and a half, along with her toddler, Lena.
+Heather Keew has enjoyed homeschooling her 2nd and 3rd grade children, Nora and Owen, for the past 2 years, along with her toddler, Lena.
 She earned a BA and MFA in studio art and continues to explore and create artwork.
 She currently paints watercolor flowers, verses, and portraits.
 For the past 13 years, she has dipped in and out of teaching art classes on the university level as well as individual and group drawing lessons in her home.
 She loves helping students learn to observe and mimic the beauty God created in our world.
-Heather grew up in Greenville, then she and her musician husband moved to Virginia and then Georgia for a several years.
-They have loved being back in Greenville as of three years ago and introducing their children to favorite Greenville spots and spending time with family.
+Heather grew up in Greenville, then she and her musician husband moved to Virginia and then Georgia for several years.
+They have loved being back in Greenville for 4 years after some years in VA and GA and introducing their children to favorite Greenville spots and spending time with family.

 Stephanie has homeschooled her two sons for the past decade, recently graduating her oldest.
 Stephanie holds a B.A. in Journalism and Political Science from the University of Kentucky and J.D. from the University of Michigan.
 Prior to discovering her love of homeschooling, she practiced law for almost 10 years.